Employment tribunals are part of the courts system. They conduct hearings to deal with workplace disputes and compensation claims made by employees.

 Employment tribunals operate independent of the government in the United Kingdom.
-You 'the claimant' make a claim against another person 'the respondent'.
+The claimant [you] make a claim against another person 'the respondent'.
 An employment tribunal listens to both sides of the story before a decision gets made.

-Note: Tribunal claims should get made within 3 months of the dispute or the ending of your employment.
+Note: Tribunal claims should be made by a claimant within three (3) months of the dispute or the ending of a term of employment.

 Acas need to know that you intend to make a claim to the employment tribunal.
 You must inform Advisory, Conciliation and Arbitration Service before you start a claim.